 We have also established a U.S. Non-Qualified Pension Plan that provides employees with a "mirror" pension benefit under a non-qualified retirement plan for benefits limited under the U.S. Pension Plan for (1) limitations due to the IRS maximum annual pension benefit limit, (2) earnings that exceed the IRS limitations on earnings eligible for the tax-qualified U.S. Pension Plan and (3) deferred compensation not included in the pensionable earnings definition in the U.S. Pension Plan.
 The normal form of payment for the U.S. Non-Qualified Pension Plan is a lump sum distribution.
 In addition, a participant may elect to receive his benefit in monthly installments payable over five years.
 The actuarial equivalence assumption for interest rates is based on the lesser of the 30-year Treasury Rate in effect for October of the year prior to termination and 6%.
 Distributions will be made upon separation from service.
 Distributions for "key employees" as defined by the IRC will be paid no sooner than six months after separation from service.
-All of the named executive officers are key employees.
-However, neither Mr. Halvorsen nor Mr. Pferdehirt participates in the U.S. Non-Qualified Pension Plan.
+All of the NEOs are key employees.
+However, Mr. Pferdehirt, Mr. Halvorsen and Ms. Ralston do not participate in the U.S. Non-Qualified Pension Plan.